-Figure 2-3: -Information Package Concepts and Relationships
+Figure 2-3: Information Package Concepts and Relationships

-The Content Information is that information which is the original target of preservation. -It consists of the Content Data Object (Physical Object or Digital Object, i.e., bits) and its It has associated Representation Information which is needed to make the Content Data Object understandable to the Designated Community-.
-For example, the Content Data Object may be an image that is provided as the bit content of one CD-ROM-file together with other.
-Other files, on the same CD-ROM, that would contain Representation Information.
+The Information Object is a Data Object plus associated Representation Information which is needed to make the Data Object understandable.
+For example, the Data Object may be an image that is provided as the bit content of one file.
+Other files would contain Representation Information.